8 Best Keuka Lake Wineries to Visit in the Finger Lakes

 Or for a deeper dive, they also offer the educational (and tasty!)
 1886 food and wine experience.
 And check out Eugenia’s Garden for a more casual option — sip wine, enjoy the view, and unwind.

 Nestled on Keuka Lake’s east side, Weis Vineyards is a newer gem.
-But it’s already making waves, being named New York State’s Winery of the Year in 2022.
+But it’s already making waves, being named New York State’s Winery of the Year in 2022 and 2024.

 Hans Peter grew up in his family’s vineyard and winery in Mosel, Germany.
 After formally studying winemaking and a stint in Sonoma, he found himself in the Finger Lakes.
 And that’s where he met his wife, Ashlee, a Hammondsport native.